Sergio-Bautista/Proxmox-SOC-HomeLab/README.md

 ````
 *Connectivity Tests:*

-    Verify all VMs can ping each other across the correct network segments.
+    -Verify all VMs can ping each other across the correct network segments.
-    Verify VMs can reach the internet.
+    -Verify VMs can reach the internet.
-    Crucially, test that VMs CANNOT ping your Proxmox host's management IP or devices on your home network.
+    -Crucially, test that VMs CANNOT ping your Proxmox host's management IP or devices on your home network.

 *Wazuh Agent Enrollment:*

-    Confirm all endpoints (Kali, Windows Client, Metasploitables) are reporting to the Wazuh Manager.
+    -Confirm all endpoints (Kali, Windows Client, Metasploitables) are reporting to the Wazuh Manager.

 *Initial Scans:*

-    Run a basic Nmap scan from Kali against Metasploitable targets to confirm network reachability and open ports.
+    -Run a basic Nmap scan from Kali against Metasploitable targets to confirm network reachability and open ports.

 ````